 We all know that we share a responsibility for reducing our impact on the environment.
-However, finding out what we should do specifically, for our own unique circumstances, is a much bigger challenge.
-There is so much to consider (our home, our family, our work, our lifestyles) and so much number-crunching to do, in order to arrive at reasonable steps you can take.
+However, finding out what we should do specifically, for our unique circumstances, is a much bigger challenge.
+There is so much to consider (our home, our family, our work, our lifestyles) and so much number-crunching to do, to arrive at reasonable steps you can take.

 Genous is a new, premium service that evaluates data that you provide and helps you decide what steps you can take for you and your family to become more sustainable.
 Each suggestion has considered the cost / benefit ratio and they are all bespoke to you.